bricknermon/Rec_Domain_OpenPort_Scanner/README.md

 # domain_port_scanner
 Simple csv input, csv output recursive open port scanner of domain and subdomains.
-Output in digestible/concise format : ).
+Output in digestible,concise and easy to mannipulate format for analysis : ).

 -------------------------------------------------------------------------------------------------------------------------------------